spotify/redux-location-state/README.md

 ### initialState

-this is declared on the top most level and will tell redux-location-state what the default is. if it is not declared it will assume `undefined` is the default.
+This is declared on the top most level and will tell redux-location-state what the default is.
+If it is not declared it will assume `undefined` is the default.

 ```javascript
 {